riverford/compound/README.md

 ### [Many to Many](https://github.com/danielneal/compound/blob/master/src/compound/indexes/many_to_many.clj)

-Use when `(key-fn index)` returns multiple values, and the index will store the item against each of them.
+Use when `(key-fn item)` returns multiple values, and the index will store the item against each of them.

 ## Extending with additional custom indexes